 There are sixteen cadet ranks and over twenty national-level awards available to JROTC cadets, the highest of which are the Medal of Heroism, the Superior Cadet Decoration, and the Legion of Valor Bronze Cross for Achievement.
 Cadets may also earn Marksmanship Qualification Badges, special activity arcs, and ribbons for wear on their ASUs.
 There are thirty-seven ribbons for cadets to earn.
 The order of ribbon precedence goes to the top ten ribbons which are all related to academics.
 The N-1-1 Distinguished Cadet Ribbon is awarded annually to one cadet who exhibits the highest degree of excellence in academics.

 The Annual Awards and Promotions Night is a very special event each school year.
 The ceremony is typically held at the DeKalb Theater or the Fort Payne City Hall Auditorium and there are more than 25 national-level awards presented.
-Local organizations on-hand to present awards include Sons of the American Revolution, Daughters of the American Revolution, United States Daughters of the War of 1812, Sons of Confederate Veterans, Military Order of World Wars, Military Order of the Purple Heart, Veterans of Foreign Wars, the Association of the United States Army, US Army Recruiting Command, Celebrate Freedom Foundation, Military Pilots Association of the Daedalians, Scottish Rites of Freemasonry, and the National Sojourners.
+Local organizations on-hand to present awards include Sons of the American Revolution, Daughters of the American Revolution, United States Daughters of the War of 1812, Sons of Confederate Veterans, Military Order of World Wars, Military Order of the Purple Heart, Veterans of Foreign Wars, American Legion, American Veterans, the Marine Corps League, Redstone Arsenal Sergeants Major Association, the Association of the United States Army, US Army Recruiting Command, Celebrate Freedom Foundation, Military Pilots Association of the Daedalians, Scottish Rites of Freemasonry, Northeast Alabama Screaming Eagles, Special Forces Association, and the National Sojourners.

 After 28 years of military service, in a wide variety of jobs all over the world, I find this job at Fort Payne High School to be the absolute best I’ve ever experienced.
 Even though I face a daily commute between Fort Payne and my home in Bridgeport, I love it because of the support we enjoy in both communities and in the school.
 I also love it because of the ability I have every day to interact with a professional faculty and staff and some really great kids who have tons of potential as future leaders of our great nation.
 Nearly ten hours a day and several weekends a month, seems a high price to pay, and sometimes it’s easy to get a little frustrated with the cadets, but I look forward to every day and every hour I get to spend teaching and mentoring cadets and students.